Navoei/CustomDiscs/readme.md

 - Use ```/customdisc``` or ```/cd``` to create a custom disc.
 - Music files should go into ```plugins/CustomDiscs/musicdata/```
 - Music files must be in the ```.wav``` or ```.mp3``` format.
+- Only custom discs are compatible with hoppers.

 Permission Node (Required to run the command.
 Playing discs does not require a permission.):
 - ```customdiscs.command```